wavemaker/docs/learn/on-premise/gcp/launching-instances-in-gcp.md

 [![network details](/learn/assets/wme-setup/wme-setup-in-gcp/platform-internal-firewall-name-and-network.png)](/learn/assets/wme-setup/wme-setup-in-gcp/platform-internal-firewall-name-and-network.png)

-- Select target type and source filter type.by using the target we can connect the firewall rule to Instance.  example the which Instance have target tag the firewall is connect to that Instance and by using the source we can open ports to specific Instance. example the which Instance have a source tag the ports will be open to that Instance. we provide this tags at network section during the Instance creation.or else you can select your own Target and Source methods.
+- Select target type and source filter type.by using the target we can connect the firewall rule to Instance.
+Example,  which Instance have target tag the firewall is connect to that Instance and by using the source we can open ports to specific Instance.
+The Instance which have a source tag, the ports will be open to that Instance.
+We provide this tags at network section during the Instance creation or else you can select your own Target and Source methods.

 [![ports details](/learn/assets/wme-setup/wme-setup-in-gcp/platform-internal-firewall-target-and-ports.png)](/learn/assets/wme-setup/wme-setup-in-gcp/platform-internal-firewall-target-and-ports.png)